burwinliu-zz/LibraryOfAlexandria/docs/status.md

 ## Evaluation

-Qualitative
+### Qualitative

-Quantitative

 To support our method as well as show clear signs where we can improve the method we ran our test which consisted of a simulated user giving one command to gather a certain amount of materials 100 times and compared this to a normalized based on the amount of items requested and the distribution of the materials.
+Our agent manages to properly retrieve the items of the request

+### Quantitative
 This data shows that our algorithim doesn't really improve but gives us a good baseline to work off of

 ## Future Plans